Limited Time Offer - Get 50% Off Now!

 • Intermittent skilled nursing care

-While providing personal care services to clients, Medicaid will pay to home care agency for:
+While providing personal care services to clients, Medicaid will pay home care agencies for:

 • Adult daycare program